Smarcy/connect_the_dotfiles/README.md

 * [ ] Link only selected files
 * [ ] Link only unlinked files
 * [ ] Make `CTD` usable by passing parameters to the binary
+* [ ] Revert all links and replace them with the actual files
+* [ ] Option to backup added origin files
+* [ ] Option to refresh backup files to current state

 To be continued